BridgingBigData/bridgehealthschema/README.md

-# Briding Health Schema (BHS)
+# Bridge Health Schema

-This repository is a collection of JSON format schemas for Bridge Health Datasets.
+This repository is a collection of JSON format schemas for Bridge Structural Health Datasets.